 One, shown here, pictures a Yale baseball player making a sacrifice hit.
 While the card is sometimes described by others as a bunt, the player isn’t in a typical bunting pose.
 Numbered 61 in the set, the exact phrase on the card is also ‘A Sacrifice Hit.’
 Yale did field a team in 1925 but the exact player is not identified.
 It would be great to identify this player but I have never seen any research on the matter.
 According to Baseball Almanac, no players from that 1925 team reached the major leagues.
 But that’s about all the information we have.
 In fact, we can’t even say definitively if this was a real Yale player or merely someone dressed in a Yale uniform.

 The baseball player typically warrants the most attention from collectors but a few others are noteworthy, too.
 No. 52 features an unknown boxer with the caption, ‘A Long Reach.’
-A diving card titled, ‘Ready!
-One, Two’ is featured as card No. 64.
+A golf card is also included titled, ‘The Embryo Golfer.’
 And while it is not a sports card, No. 51 pictures Charlie Chaplin with the caption, ‘Oh!
 You Lemon Cream Pie.’

 1925 A.C.
 Company Stereoview Checklist

 A complete checklist for this set is not known but below is a checklist for the mixed subjects series, which runs from No. 51-75.
 Sports cards are identified with the sport in parentheses after the title.